Perturbative $T$-odd asymmetries in the Drell-Yan process revisited: Introduction

 In the present paper, we advance this area of research by specifically exploring the low-transverse momentum limit of the $T$-odd terms appearing in the Drell-Yan hard-scattering calculation.
 The work is carried out in the spirit of Ref.~\cite{Abele:2022spu} that addressed $T$-odd effects in SIDIS, but goes well beyond it in terms of calculational techniques.
 For our purpose, we first perform an independent new analytical calculation of the lowest-order $T$-odd terms in the Drell-Yan cross section, recovering results at this order from the previous literature~\cite{Hagiwara:1984hi,Mirkes:1992hu}, but also extending them by presenting results for pure $Z$-boson exchange and $\gamma$-$Z$ interference.
 As one application, we will compare our results to available ATLAS data~\cite{ATLAS:2016rnf} for the $T$-odd angular terms taken around the $Z$ resonance.
 Our main focus, however, is to carefully expand the results for low $Q_T^2/Q^2$, where $Q_T$ and $Q$ are the boson's transverse momentum and mass, respectively.
 We do this to first and second power in this ratio, identifying logarithmic behavior as well.
 As a byproduct we also uncover a novel simple relation between two of the $T$-odd structure functions valid at leading power in $Q_T^2/Q^2$ for both partonic channels, $q\bar q$ annihilation and $q g$ Compton scattering.

-We hope that our explicit results will be useful in testing TMD factorization at next-to-leading power and ultimately contribute to a better understanding of the matching between the TMD and collinearly-factorized regimes.
+We hope that our explicit results will be useful in testing TMD factorization at next-to-leading power and ultimately contribute to a better understanding of the matching between the TMD and collinearly factorized regimes.
 As has been shown in Refs.~\cite{Boer:1999mm,Lu:2011mz,Liu:2012fha}, at leading power $\gamma/Z$ interference generates a $\sin2\phi$ azimuthal dependence in the unpolarized Drell-Yan cross section, entering with the Boer-Mulders function~\cite{Boer:1997nt}, while a term proportional to $\sin\phi$ is not generated.
 Effects beyond leading power have been investigated in Ref.~\cite{Ebert:2020dfc}.
-We will not address the potential ramifications of our results for TMDs in this paper, but rather view our work as a complementary attempt to connect the physics of small and large $Q_T$ and as providing (part of) a ``library'' for hard-scattering functions at low transverse momenta.
-We stress that our techniques for expanding the cross sections for low $Q_T^2/Q^2$ are completely general and may also be used in a variety of other settings, such as for $T$-even contributions, collisions of polarized hadrons, and so forth, or perhaps even at the next order in perturbation theory, as available from~\cite{Gehrmann-DeRidder:2016cdi}.